 The GRM has been developed and presented in the ESMP for approval.
-A Communication Plan to assist with promoting the GRM has also been developed.
+A Communication Plan to assist with promoting the GRM will be developed.
 However, the promotion of the GRM to stakeholder groups has been hampered by restrictions against gatherings due to Covid 19.
-Other methods of communication, other than group meetings such as WhatsApp, Facebook, radio and television announcements, as indicated in the communication plan, will be utilized to promote the GRM to PAPs and the general public, including other stakeholders such as the Minibus drivers, residents, The Transport Board and the Traffic Department of the Royal St. Lucia Police Force.
+Other methods of communication, other than group meetings such as WhatsApp, Facebook, radio and television announcements, will be utilized to promote the GRM to PAPs and the general public, including other stakeholders such as the Minibus drivers, businesses, offices and residents.